Your registration has to be correct.

 - A ballot in the mail 18-14 days before elections are closed

-- A state Voters’ Pamphlet mailed to you, with candidate statements and arguments for and against ballot measures
+- A state Voters’ Pamphlet mailed to you, with candidate statements and ballot measure arguments, for and against

 - Get a replacement ballot if yours is spoiled or lost